 The Great Recession that started in 2008 resulted in strong negative developments in the Dutch housing market and labour market.
-In this paper, we have examined workers' resilience to job displacement by focusing on the use of margins of adjustment that are related to space and the importance of workers' housing tenure.
-We used Dutch administrative data, which were analysed with a quasi-experimental design involving job displacement that eliminates selection into labour turnover.
+In this paper, we have examined workers' resilience to job displacement by focusing on the use of margins of adjustment that are related to space and the importance of workers' housing state.
+We used Dutch administrative monthly data of the period from January 2006 to December 2014, which were analysed with a quasi-experimental design involving job displacement that eliminates selection into labour turnover.
 Our conclusions are twofold.